EYBlockchain/starlight/README.md

 ### 1. Creating a Zolidity (`.zol`) contract from a standard Solidity (`.sol`) contract

+When writing zolidity contracts note that not all Solidity syntax is currently supported.
+[Here](./doc/STATUS.md) is a guide to current functionality.

 #### Zolidity decorators: `secret`, `known`, and `unknown`

 In Starlight, each secret variable is assigned an owner.
 The owner holds a secret key that allows them to access the private value and update that variable.
 Secret variables are stored on-chain via commitments, and the original data (preimage) is kept locally by the owner.